 From 6 April, there is an added complication in the form of IR35 regulation.
 A tax change moving the tax liability for contractor status from the individual to the employer.
 Designed to bring contractors’ pay into line with those who are employed.
 This is part of a move by the Treasury to eradicate what it believes is widespread tax avoidance from contractors working for a single company.

 What does IR35 mean for contractor mortgages?

-However, there are lenders who offer specialist contractor mortgages.
+However, there are lenders who offer specialist Mortgages for contractors.
 These multiply your day rate by the number of working days in the year to work out your annual income.
-This is where you need to watch out as lenders vary considerably in the number of weeks they are prepared to use, with some taking as few as 36 weeks, while others will take as many as 48 weeks’ income into account.
-This significantly impacts the size of mortgage you can get, which is why it is so important to seek advice when it comes to getting a contractor mortgage.
+This is where you need to watch out as lenders vary considerably in the number of weeks they are prepared to use.
+With some taking as few as 36 weeks, while others will take as many as 48 weeks’ income into account.
+This significantly impacts the size of mortgage you can get.
+Which is why it is so important to seek advice when it comes to getting a contractor mortgage.

 Seek advice – how AWS Private Finance can help

 The IR35 regulation changes make it more important than ever for contractors to seek mortgage advice from a whole-of-market broker such as AWS Private Finance.
-We understand the changes and know which lenders will treat you most sympathetically, as well as understanding what documentation they require.
-We have plenty of experience in arranging contractor mortgages and can guide you through the process, ensuring you are prepared properly so that there are no nasty surprises when it comes to applying for a contractor mortgage.
+We understand the changes and know which lenders will treat you most sympathetically.
+As well as understanding what documentation they require.
+We have plenty of experience in arranging contractor mortgages and can guide you through the process.
+When it comes to applying for a contractor mortgage.
 Please get in touch for more information.